fobordo/election-analysis/README.md

 import os
 ```

-To load `election_data.csv`, chaining was used to connect the `os.path` submodule, which allows the user to access files on different operating systems, like macOS and Windows, with the `join()` function, which joins the file path components together and returns a direct path.
-Within the parantheses of the `join()` function, the name of the folder that contained `election_data.csv`, "Resources", and the name of the election results CSV file, "election_results.csv", were added.
+To load `election_results.csv`, chaining was used to connect the `os.path` submodule, which allows the user to access files on different operating systems, like macOS and Windows, with the `join()` function, which joins the file path components together and returns a direct path.
+Within the parantheses of the `join()` function, the name of the folder that contained `election_results.csv`, "Resources", and the name of the election results CSV file, "election_results.csv", were added.
 The `os.path.join("Resources", "election_results.csv")` expression was stored in the `file_to_load` variable.

 ```Python
 # Add a variable to load a file from a path.